hydra3333/vapoursynth-cnr3/src/handover_documents/CNR3_Handover_Pack_Document_A_CNR3_Project_Context_and_Standing_Rules_v3_0.md

 ---

-## 9. Standing rules (CMS07.0-aligned)
+## 9. Standing rules (reproduced from the Production Spec's Prevailing Rules Register)

-These govern all CNR3 work.
-Each is elaborated in CMS07.0 where noted; this list is the standing summary for sign-off.
+These govern all CNR3 work. **The authoritative master list is the Prevailing Rules Register in the Production Spec (§3A); this section reproduces it for the reader.** If this section and the spec's register ever disagree, the spec's register wins (this section was mis-transcribed).
+Once the coder's restart enumeration is signed off into the register, this section is regenerated to match it.
+Each rule is elaborated in CMS07.0 where noted.

 **9.1 Reuse existing processing boundaries.** Recovery/warm-up compute reuses the existing per-frame processing boundary; no parallel/duplicate pixel or frame algorithms